aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to ODP within C++ Applications" h2="Convert EPUB to ODP within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate EPUB to ODP conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export EPUB to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to ODP.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to integrate EPUB to ODP conversion feature inside your C++ applications.
+This is because EPUB is a popular format for e-books, while ODP is a popular format for presentations.
+Converting from one format to another can help you make the most out of your content.

+<h2>How Aspose.Total Helps for EPUB to ODP Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that can help you with the conversion of EPUB to ODP.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++.
+With Aspose.PDF for C++, you can export EPUB to PPTX.
+Then, with Aspose.Slides for C++, you can convert PPTX to ODP.
+This way, you can easily convert EPUB to ODP in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}